 Ibuprofen and other NSAIDS can be taken to:

 - Reduce fever

 - Reduce the inflammation due to injury or in the management of long-term inflammatory conditions such as osteoarthritis, rheumatoid arthritis, and other acute conditions such as gout and dysmenorrhoea

 I previously explained how NSAIDs reduce pain and inflammation.
 In summary, NSAIDs stop the production of chemicals (enzymes) called cyclo-oxygenase COX-1 and COX-2.
 COX 1 and COX 2 enzymes are responsible for the synthesis of prostaglandins, which are produced in response to injury or infection (BMJ, 2013).

-The Lancet published an interesting paper, putting forward a suggestion (hypothesis) on the increased risk of catching of coronavirus due to treatment with certain drugs, such as ibuprofen.
-What is the link between ibuprofen and the increased risk of coronavirus infection?
+The Lancet published an interesting paper, putting forward a suggestion (hypothesis) on the increased risk of catching coronavirus due to treatment with certain drugs, such as Ibuprofen.
+What is the link between Ibuprofen and the increased risk of coronavirus infection?